gordonrix/maple/docs/CONFIGURATION.md

 **UMI_consensus_maximum**
 - **Type:** Integer
 - **Default:** None
 - **Description:** Inclusive maximum number of subreads used to generate a UMI consensus read.
-Groups with more subreads will be downsampled
+Groups with more subreads will be downsampled to this number.
+Note that this behavior differs slightly from that of RCA_consensus_maximum
 - **Example:** `UMI_consensus_maximum: 20`

 **UMI_medaka_batches**